 So, it's now 1987.
 With all of those unique conditions and unmet needs in the market that I mentioned earlier, I now have product ideas to address them - perfect for an entrepreneur needing a job.

 In 1986, I decided to drop out of college, abandoning my plan to work in international trade, to become an entrepreneur.
 In 1987, with the support and encouragement of my late father, Gerry S. Frank, DC, I launched E-Caps, a line of nutritional supplements specifically designed for the unique requirements of endurance athletes.

 Our first product was a single-ingredient, high-potency CoQ10 supplement.
 That was followed a few months later by Race Caps and Enduro Caps - now combined, updated, and enhanced as the product known as Race Caps Supreme.
 Those first three products were quickly followed by Boron, Chromemate, Xobaline, and Energy Surge.
 To this day, these are among my favorite products.

 Unfortunately, Gerry died suddenly from cancer in 1991, before he could wind up his practice and join me in day to day operations.

 The Early Years

 1995 was another big year for me.
-I began to introduce Hammer Nutrition Endurance Fuels to the existing line of endurance supplements and performance enhancers, then known as E-CAPS, and moved my family and the business to Whitefish, Montana.
-At that time, the business consisted of just me and one full- time employee.
-In 2014, the Hammer Nutrition team includes a staff of nearly 40 at our Whitefish Headquarters.
+I began to introduce Hammer Nutrition Endurance Fuels to the existing line of endurance supplements and performance enhancers, then known as E-CAPS.
+I also moved my family and the business to Whitefish, Montana.
+At that time, the business consisted of just me and one full-time employee.
+In 2016, the Hammer Nutrition team includes a staff of over 40 at our Whitefish Headquarters.

 The Story Continues